-Development of a Cut-off Low over South Africa.
+Development of a cut-off low over South Africa in October 2010.

 13 October 2010

-An Upper Tropospheric Cold Low is a conceptual model associated with bad weather and thus is important when making a forecast.
-The moisture at the surface and the dry air aloft, as well as the cold temperatures found in the upper layers of the cold core of the low, and its stark contrast to the warm surface conditions can cause thunderstorms to grow rapidly and extensively in the vertical therby producing extremely heavy rainfall, often with hail and thunderstorms.
-In Europe, during autumn, the development of an Upper Tropospheric Cold Low can cause local flash flooding, when the system is slow moving, locked in a so-called omega block of high pressure.
+An upper tropospheric cold low is a conceptual model associated with bad weather and thus is important when making a forecast.
+The moisture at the surface and the dry air aloft, as well as the cold temperatures found in the upper layers of the cold core of the low, and its stark contrast to the warm surface conditions can cause thunderstorms to grow rapidly and extensively in the vertical thereby producing extremely heavy rainfall, often with hail and thunderstorms.
+In Europe, during autumn, the development of an upper tropospheric cold low can cause local flash flooding, when the system is slow moving, locked in a so-called omega block of high pressure.
 The slow movement frequently results in some areas receiving very large rainfall.

 The Meteosat-9 Airmass RGB product (see image below) shows an interesting case of a cut-off low over South Africa.
 The centre of the low is positioned right over the coastline, close to Cape Town.
 The blue lines represent isolines of Potential Vorticity (PV) on the 315K isentropic surface (taken from the ECMWF model), which is the level usually used to identify PV anomalies (also called tropopause dynamic anomalies).
 In this case, the model PV field matches the satellite image very well.
 The development that led to the formation of this cut-off low is well depicted in this sequence of Airmass RGB images (hourly) (12 October 00:00 UTC–14 October 12:00 UTC).

 On 22 October, Meteosat-9 observed a circular PV anomaly over the eastern North-Atlantic.

 Storm surge along the east coast of South Africa

 Semi-stationary cut-off low (COL) brought 60kt wind speeds to Durban.